Techjar/LEDCubeManager/README.md

 Builds can be found at http://ci.techjargaming.com/job/LED%20Cube%20Manager/

+## Configuration
+Many settings can be changed in the software.
+There a few hidden settings, the config will be located in a directory based on your OS.

+Windows: `%APPDATA%\.ledcubemanager`
+Mac OS X: `~/Library/Application Support/ledcubemanager`
+Linux: `~/.ledcubemanager`

 ## Building
 You need to add lombok.jar (in lib directory) to your IDE's annotation processors.